eracle/linkedin/README.md

 This project violates LinkedIn's User Agreement Section 8.2.
 As a result, LinkedIn may temporarily or permanently ban your account.
 We are not responsible for any actions taken by LinkedIn in response to the use of this tool.

 ---
+## Newly created Telegram Group
+Used by the Mantainer to [receive feedback or discuss new ideas](https://t.me/+Y5bh9Vg8UVg5ODU0).